Jarrahids: Reign of Hassan

-Later chieftains
+Later emirs

 The Jarrahids were mentioned in the sources in 1065/66, when Hassan's nephews Hazim ibn Ali and Humayd ibn Mahmud likely backed Abd al-Sharif ibn Abi'l Jann in his attempt to wrest control of Damascus from the troops of Fatimid vizier Badr al-Jamali.
 Afterward, the nephews were captured and jailed in Cairo.
 Their release was requested by the Fatimid general and descendant of the Hamdanids, Nasir al-Dawla ibn Hamdan, in 1066/67.
 Hazim had sons named Badr and Rabi'a.
 According to Syrian historian Mustafa A. Hiyari, information on Rabi'a in the medieval sources is confused, though he most likely was an emir of Bedouin auxiliaries for the Burid ruler of Damascus, Toghtekin (r.
 1103–1128).
 Nothing more about him is mentioned in the sources, but the military activities of his sons, Mira and Fadl, are noted.
 His other sons were Daghfal, Thabit and Faraj.